-I am fortunate to have had a wonderful career in education and music, and I’m grateful to students and colleagues who have made teaching such a rewarding and meaningful experience.
-(During a reflective moment this spring I realized that more than 20,000 students have been in my classes!)
+I am fortunate to have had a wonderful career in education and music, and I’m grateful to students and colleagues who made teaching such a rewarding and meaningful experience.
+(In a reflective moment during my final term I realized that more than 20,000 students have been in my classes!)

 During a previous millennium I earned a Master of Music degree in Theory and Composition from San Jose State University where I studied electronic music with Allen Strange.
 As a student I worked closely with electronic instrument builder Don Buchla and performed live electronic music with Biome and The Electric Weasel Ensemble and others.
 As a professional trombonist I performed a wide variety of music ranging from rock to jazz and classical.

 My first teaching assignment was in 1977-79 as a graduate student working as a para-professional teacher at Foothill College, where I taught sight singing and ear training labs.
 From 1979-1989 I was an adjunct faculty member at Foothill, De Anza, Ohlone, and Mission Colleges, teaching electronic music, introduction to music, music fundamentals, and music reading.
 I first taught at De Anza in the 1980 winter term after being hired to teach electronic music (using an old monophonic synth and an open-reel tape recorder), and I soon began to teach Introduction to Music classes.
 (Meanwhile I continued to work as a professional musician, and for a time I was the stage manager for the San Jose Symphony.)